 D.J.
-Black is entering his second year as an assistant coach of the Navy basketball program in 2012-13.
+Black is entering his third year as an assistant coach of the Navy basketball program in 2013-14.

 Black is instrumental in the day-to-day operations of the Navy basketball program and has expanded his role on the staff.